 The rules and, in some cases, the rates of tax relief vary for each creative sector tax relief.
 The common point is that they were all introduced to invigorate the UK’s creative sector industry, both to retain and attract investment and to have the UK stand out as a beacon of excellence for these industries.

-In all cases, companies are able to claim an additional tax deduction to reduce their corporation tax liability or, where qualifying losses arise, claim a cash credit.
+Companies (or charities in some cases) are able to claim an additional tax deduction to reduce their corporation tax liability, or cash credits.

 RSM has experience in helping a variety of companies to claim creative sector tax reliefs.